thorlorick/react_grade_insight/pastings.md

 # So far so good
 The site is coming along.
 I still need to protect the signup page, but then I should be ready.
 There's no parent page yet, but that will come soon enough.

+# ALMOST THERE
+Other than the parent portal (still not sure about that one) things are coming together.
+I've got teacher page and student page ready to go and I'm just working on securing the signup page....soon!!